yuxuanwu17/phage_bacteria_simulation/README.md

-# Background informtion & Simulation logic
+# Background information & Simulation logic

 The provided code is a simulation of a biological environment where different organisms interact with each other.
 The main organisms in this code are:

 1. Bacteria
-2. Phages (viruses that infect bacteria)
+2. Phages
 3. Immune cells

-The simulation is run using the Engine function, which takes several parameters and returns a series of frames that depict the state of the environment at different time steps.
+The simulation is run inside the main.js, which takes several parameters and returns a series of frames that depict the state of the environment at different time steps.
 The primary components of the simulation are:

 1. Bacteria replication
 2. Phage infection of bacteria
-3. Bacterial lysis by phages
+3. Bacterial lysis and generate new phages
-4. Immune cell hunting of bacteria and phages
+4. Immune cell hunting of bacteria
 5. Organisms moving around the environment

 Each frame of the simulation is computed by the Update function, which takes care of updating the state of the environment for a single time step.
 The following interactions are considered in the Update function:

-1. Immune cells eating bacteria and phages: EatenbyImmu function
+1. Immune cells eating bacteria: EatenbyImmu function
 2. Phages infecting bacteria: InfectBac function
 3. Lysis of infected bacteria by phages: Lysis function
 4. Replication of bacteria: BacReplicate function
-5. Movement of organisms: OranismMove function
+5. Movement of organisms: Organism move function

 In addition to these, there are several helper functions that handle various aspects of the simulation, such as checking if two organisms occupy the same position, updating the timers of bacteria, determining if a phage can infect a bacterium, and creating offspring for bacteria and phages.